geyerbri/open-field-journal/README.md

 # No Mud Huts
-This is an open field journal.
+This is an open anthropological field journal.
 For now, the README for the site from which I have borrowed this Jekyll theme is below.

 ## Hydeout